xhtml2pdf/xhtml2pdf/docs/source/encryption_and_signatures.rst

         strength=40):

 The userPassword and ownerPassword parameters set the relevant password on the encrypted PDF.
-The boolean flags `canPrint, canModify, canCopy, canAnnotate` determine wether a user can perform the corresponding actions on the PDF when only a user password has been supplied.
+The boolean flags `canPrint, canModify, canCopy, canAnnotate` determine whether a user can perform the corresponding actions on the PDF when only a user password has been supplied.
 If the user supplies the owner password while opening the PDF, all actions can be performed regardless of the flags